 Gifts go to the Neighbors Helping Neighbors Fund.
-This fund provides eligible recipients with emergency aid in paying energy utility bills and conserving energy.
+This fund provides eligible recipients with emergency aid in paying utility bills, conserving energy and weatherization.

 Line 38 - Special Olympics Fund

 You may give some or all of your refund to the Special Olympics Fund.
 You may also give more than your entire refund.
 If you send in additional money with your return, include that amount on line 45.
 Enter the amount you want to donate on line 38.